diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-12-how-to-use-a-llm-to-upgrade-your-project.md

 I would have liked to add [mypy](https://mypy-lang.org/) for type hint checking, but the code has no type hints.
 I programmed this application in Python 2, so no type hints at that point.

+These tools provide a good baseline to have a standardized source code in Python projects.
+Sure I could remove pylint, as ruff more or less have the same features, but I keep using pylint because [pylint has plugins](https://pylint.readthedocs.io/en/latest/development_guide/how_tos/plugins.html) while ruff has not.
+So, in the case of finding a good pylint plugin that can enforce a better source code quality, it is just a matter of installing the package and enabling it.

 Anyway, this is the prompt I am using:

 ```